Description

 To use the SetValue

 method, you need to provide the instance of the object you want to modify, the name of the property or field you wish to set, and the value you want to assign to it.
-The method returns a boolean indicating whether the operation was successful.
+Ensure that the name corresponds to a valid member of the instance and that the value is compatible with the member's type.

 Example